Mower (company)

-Mower (formerly Eric Mower + Associates) is a full-service integrated marketing communications agency that offers consumer and business-to-business marketing and public relations/public affairs.
+Mower (formerly Eric Mower + Associates) is a full-service integrated marketing communications agency that offers consumer and business-to-business marketing, advertising and public relations/public affairs.

-According the company, about 55% of its work involves B2B marketing, while the rest involves marketing to consumers (B2C).
-The agency's major clients include National Grid, FirstEnergy, 84.51°, FedEx, ABB, Prysmian Group, Northwest Bank and Ford Dealers.
+According to the company, about 55% of its work involves B2B marketing, while the rest involves marketing to consumers (B2C).
+The agency's major clients include FirstEnergy, 84.51°, Carhartt Company Gear, Rhode Island Energy, FedEx, ABB, Prysmian, Northwest Bank, Novant Health and Ford Dealers.

 History

 Eric Mower joined the three person Silverman Advertising agency in 1968 and in 1975 the company was renamed Silverman & Mower.
-In 1980, the firm became Eric Mower and Associates when Eric Mower purchased the firm.
+In 1980, the agency became Eric Mower and Associates when Eric Mower purchased the firm.